ToxxyTheTrash/FuchsiaDarkness/README.md

 # SimplyDark - Fuchsia Darkness
-A BetterDiscord theme made by Gibbu, later completely recolored and re-designed by me!
+A completely re-designed and recolored BetterDiscord theme **SimplyDark** made by **Gibbu**!
+The purpose of the theme is to make discord look black with an accent of choice and compact in it's own way.
-The theme can contain lots of unintentional bugs/glitches and profanity (clearly meant as jokes)!
+The theme can contain lots of bugs/glitches and profanity (clearly meant as jokes)!

+# Settings update! 💜
+I have taken my time and redone the settings ui! no more need to use an extra theme just to make the theme look beautiful!

 ## Installation